ejw773/to-do-30/README.md

 ## That's It!

 Add as many or as few features as wanted.
 Redux?
 Sure.
 Backend?
 Great.
+Awesome styling?
+Awesome.
 Nothing but a barely functional frontend?
 Some days will be like that.